renzoyzz/DnD/README.md

 # Quests

-- Save Gundren Rockseeker and take back Cragmaw Castle
+## Save Gundren Rockseeker And Take Back Cragmaw Castle

 - Issued by Sildar
 - 500 gold pieces

-- Kill orcs at Wyvern Tor
+## Kill Orcs At Wyvern Tor

 - Issued by Harben Lester
 - 100 gold pieces.

-- Get rid of Red Brand from the Manor in Phandalin
+## Get Rid of Red Brand From the Manor In Phandalin

 - Optional quest from getting info from the town
 - Whatever loot the Red Brand has
 - Town favor?

 # Map